Ladies, I am a RoC Ambassador, which means I am compensated to try RoC products and share my experiences. All opinions are my own.

 Get a silk pillowcase and shoot for at least seven hours of sleep nightly.
 Silk minimizes stress on your skin and hair—plus it feels great too!

-During sleep, skin cells repair and rejuvenate, your body temperature drops, and hormonal changes push blood flow to the skin, so serious night treatments like retinol helps to boost collagen and speed up cell turnover.”
+During sleep, skin cells repair and rejuvenate, your body temperature drops, and hormonal changes push blood flow to the skin, so serious night treatments like retinol helps to boost collagen and speed up cell turnover.
 Two that get rave reviews are RoC Retinol Correxion Deep Wrinkle Serum and RoC Retinol Correxion Eye Cream.
-Enter for a chance to win these RoC favorites!

 Take care of your good shoes and bags like you take care of your skin.
 You know I promote the cost-per-wear outlook on buying clothes, right?
 This advice fits right in with that approach.
 Get nonstop mileage out of your favorite leather accessories by keeping them clean and moisturized.